driftfox/aitrack-tutorial/index.md

 # Introduction

 AITrack and Opentrack are both free, open source tools you can use to start using head-tracking in your flight simulators.
 All you need is a webcam or a smart phone connected to your PC.
-In this tutorial, I'll try to simplify the setup process and provide some recommended settings for improving your overall experience with AITrack and Opentrack experience.
+In this tutorial, I'll try to simplify the setup process and provide some recommended settings for improving your overall experience with AITrack and Opentrack.

 You'll need both AITrack and Opentrack to get started, and here' why:
 1. AITrack takes your webcam feed and intelligently tracks your face (using AI), mapping it to what I'll call "movement data"
-2. Opentrack takes this "movement data" and converts it to a useful protocol that your flight sims understand
+2. Opentrack takes this "movement data" and converts it to a useful protocol (called Freetrack) that your flight sims understand

 Most of these steps are covered on (and some text even copied verbatim from) the [AITrack User Guide](https://github.com/AIRLegend/aitrack/wiki/User-guide), but I've included some additional screenshots and explanations along the way.